“But I have prayed for you that your faith should not fail.” Luke 22:32

 “Immediately, he went up to Jesus and said, ‘Greetings, Rabbi!’ and kissed him.
 But Jesus said to him, ‘Friend, why have you come?'”

 Judas’ familiarity with Jesus and false affection was Jesus’ second heartbreak.
 Note the Lord’s curt response when He calls Judas “friend.”
 The Greek word used for “friend” here does not imply someone who is a close companion.
 Instead, Matthew uses the Greek word for “comrade,” someone who is only an associate.
 Jesus is describing Judas’ heart to him and acknowledging their relationship had taken a sad turn.

 Jesus’ question convicts Judas, causing him to realize the full depth of his betrayal.
-He remembered Jesus specifically chose him to be a disciple and a friend.
-He knew Jesus had faith in him.
+Perhaps he remembered how Jesus specifically chose him to be a disciple and a friend, that Jesus had faith in him.
 But his disloyalty was so great and egregious he later hung himself (Matthew 27:5)